 CU: Robot touchscreen as talent selects the Spot Many program and then the option to swirl up and down in the source.

 Follow instructions for where and when to place the plates and allow the robot to spot the yeast into Sc minus tryptophan rectangular plates [1].

+2.4.1A.
+Added shot: Talent places the plates where the robot indicates

+2.4.1B.
+Added shot: Talent places the pads in the robot

+2.4.1C.
 CU: Robot as it works to spot the yeast into Sc −Trp rectangular plates.